Wildland-Urban Interface · Structural Defense · Patent Pending

 The dominant ignition mechanism in WUI fires is not the flame front.
 It is the ember cast — firebrands carried miles ahead of the fire, landing on surfaces, accumulating in valleys, gutters, and material joints, and igniting structures from within the defensible space perimeter long before any visible fire arrives.

 In the January 2025 Palisades and Eaton fires, 16,000+ structures were destroyed across two simultaneous events.
 Average home value: $1M–$15M.
-The LAFD and Cal Fire were overwhelmed before the first flame front reached the Palisades community boundary.
+Firefighting resources were overwhelmed before the first flame front reached the community boundary.

 Existing active defense products — roof-mounted rotors, eave nozzles, perimeter sprinklers — disperse water into the same high-wind conditions driving the fire.
 Under Diablo or Santa Ana wind events of 50–80+ mph, airborne water is carried downwind before reaching target surfaces.
 The systems most in demand fail most completely under precisely the conditions that define the worst fire events.